What is Gamification in Banking?

 1. BBVA Game

-This Spanish bank won the Bank Innovation Award in 2013 and gathered an impressive 100,000 game players in just six months.
+Lately, the Spanish bank won the Bank Innovation Award and gathered an impressive 100,000 game players in just six months.

 The game was based on a points system that allowed users to win prizes like sports tickets or music vouchers.
 In time, they added other elements to the game that were more banking-focused, such as savings and budgeting tips.